-Children who are absent from education:
+17 Children who are absent from education:

-Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
-It is therefore important that the school responds to persistently absent pupils and children missing education as it supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.

-This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), where being absent from education may increase known safeguarding risks within the family or in the community.
+- 17.1 Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation particularly county lines.
+It is therefore important that the school responds to persistently absent pupils and children missing education as it supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future. - 17.2 This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), where being absent from education may increase known safeguarding risks within the family or in the community.
 Further information and support, includes:

-- Guidance on school attendance 'Working together to improve school attendance' including information on how schools should work with local authority children's services where school absence indicates safeguarding concerns. - Information regarding schools' duties regarding children missing education, including information schools must provide to the local authority when removing a child from the school roll at standard and non-standard transition points, can be found in the department's statutory guidance: children-missing-education - further information for colleges providing education for a child of compulsory school age can be found in: full-time-enrolment-of-14-to-16-year-olds-in-further-education-and-sixth-form-colleges - general information and advice for schools and colleges can be found in the Government's missing-children-and-adults-strategy
+- Guidance on school attendance 'Working together to improve school attendance' including information on how schools should work with local authority children's services where school absence indicates safeguarding concerns. - Information regarding schools' duties regarding children missing education, including information schools must provide to the local authority when removing a child from the school roll at standard and non-standard transition points, can be found in the department's statutory guidance: children-missing-education - further information for colleges providing education for a child of statutory school age can be found in: full-time-enrolment-of-14-to-16-year-olds-in-further-education-and-sixth-form-colleges - general information and advice for schools and colleges can be found in the Government's missing-children-and-adults-strategy - Is my child too ill for school? - everything you need to know about school attendance - school attendance and absence

-Leavers and children who cease to attend without prior notice (CME) procedures
+17.3 Leavers and children who cease to attend without prior notice (CME) procedures

 Parents must inform the school in writing if they are planning to remove their child from New Horizons Children's Academy.
 This must include the details of the new school the child is planning to attend or that they are exercising their right to educate their child otherwise.
-All Education Otherwise information will be passed into the Inclusions Team at Medway Council, who are responsible for monitoring all children who are educated otherwise.
+All Education Otherwise information will be passed into the Inclusions Team at Medway Council who are responsible for monitoring all children who are educated otherwise.
 If after ten day's continuous absence the school has been unable to ascertain the whereabouts of a pupil, they will refer the child's details to the Local Authority, in order to perform further checks that are not available to school.

-Non starters
+17.4 Non starters